Turtlecrafter81/al-guides/Beginner UI Guide.md

 ![I, Bucky](https://i.imgur.com/eeepxkL.jpg)

-<sup> I, Bucky </sup>

 ### Top bar (element 1-6)
-- **Element 1:** **the LV. is your HQ or Commander level**, leveling up while grants little to no immediate benefits but is quintessential to your progression ([details here](https://azurlane.koumakan.jp/Experience#Commander_XP)).
+- **Element 1:** **The LV. shown here is your HQ or Commander level**.
+Leveling this up grants little to no immediate benefits, but is quintessential to your progression ([details here](https://azurlane.koumakan.jp/Experience#Commander_XP)).
 Clicking on your secretary portrait takes you to your profile page.
-The profile page show you some basic data with some customization options.
+The profile page shows you some basic data with some customization options.
   * Top right "Style" is where you can customize your profile and chat border as well as medallion showcase.
   * Bottom left is where you can change your greetings.
   * Bottom right is where you can change your secretary as well as set your main secretary (left most, who gains 1 affection every 300-320 mins up to 90 without shrine buff*).
-You unlock more secretary slots for cosmetics after clearing the specified story maps.
-(Shrine is explained in element 18)
+You unlock more secretary slots for cosmetic purposes after clearing the specified story maps. (\*Shrine is explained in element 18)
-- **Element 2:** is your quick access side bar.
-You can collect Canteen Oil and Merchant Coins passive generation here without going to the Academy page, check on Commission teams, Tactical Classroom (NOT the Lecture Hall) and your Research Academy.
-One of the places you will check the most in the game.
+- **Element 2:** Your quick access sidebar.
+You can collect Oil from your Canteen and Coins from your Merchant (both are your passive generation for each resource) here without going to the Academy page, check on Commission teams, Tactical Classroom (NOT the Lecture Hall) and your Research Academy.
+This sidebar is One of the places you will check the most in the game.
-- **Element 3:** Your "Beginner Missions" that gives a lot of resources and an SSR ship at the end (all 4 ship is also permanent available, recommendation for the ship is Hood if you don't have a BB/BC or Enterprise if you need a CV, Sandy is nice with retro but not that needed).
-Also at the bottom right of this mission screen have the research catch up missions that you can do to get EXP cards to fulfill your PR ships exp requirements (and 30 universal BPs to convert).
+- **Element 3:** Your "Beginner Missions" that give a lot of resources and an SSR ship at the end (all 4 ships are also permanent available, general guidelines for which ship to pick are as follows: Hood if you don't have a BB/BC, Enterprise if you need a CV and Sandy is nice once retrofitted but not as needed early on.).
+Also at the bottom right of this mission screen are the Research Catch Up missions that you can do to get EXP Packs that can be used to either fulfill your PR ships' EXP requirements or be converted into Protocores (more information under Shops below) and 30 universal PR BPs.
-- **Element 4:** is your current oil and oil soft cap, this cap is raised by 100 per HQ level.
-You can still gain more oil from buying oil with gems, commission, event/mission rewards or redeeming mails but will **NOT** be able to take oil from the canteen.
+- **Element 4:** Your current Oil and associated soft cap, this cap is raised by 100 per HQ level.
+You can still gain more oil from buying oil with gems, commission, event/mission rewards or redeeming mail rewards but will **NOT** be able to take oil from the Canteen if above the soft cap.
 The absolute oil **hard cap is 25,000 oil**.
 You cannot gain oil in any way if you hit this hard cap.
-- **Element 5:** is your current gold and gold soft cap, this cap is raised by 600 per HQ level.
-Same deal as oil, still can gain more gold from buying gold with gems, commission, event/mission rewards or redeeming mails but will **NOT** be able to take gold from the merchant.
+- **Element 5:** Your current coins and coin soft cap, this cap is raised by 600 per HQ level.
+Same deal as oil, where you can still gain more coins from buying coins with gems, commissions, event/mission rewards or redeeming mail rewards but will **NOT** be able to take coins from the Merchant.
 The absolute gold **hard cap is 600,000 gold**.
 You cannot gain gold in any way if you hit this hard cap.
-- **Element 6:** is your current gems stock, the premium currency so to speak, you can gain more by buying in the gems shop, some packs, 3 starring story map missions and some lucky urgent commissions (a minimal amount if any).
-Therefore as a F2P player, gems is a luxury and should always go into permanent upgrades instead of consumables.
+- **Element 6:** Your current gem stock, the premium currency of the game.
+You can gain more by purchasing them for real currency in the gem shop, through purchase of certain item packs, or by 3 starring story map missions and some lucky urgent commissions (where you stand a small chance of obtaining a minimal amount, if any).
+Therefore as a F2P player, gems are a luxury and should always go into permanent upgrades instead of consumables.
 Recommended gem expenditure would be the following:
-  * **Dormitory slots: The 3rd dorm slot cost 300 gems, 4th cost 500 gems, 5th cost 800 gems and 6th cost 1200 gems.** The 2nd floor, which can be unlocked after you have fully expanded using furniture coins, cost **500 gems** and only provide morale regeneration and no exp gains.
-The 6th slot cost a lot and could be optionally skipped.
+  * **Dormitory slots: The 3<sup>rd</sup> dorm slot costs 300 gems, 4<sup>th</sup> costs 500 gems, 5<sup>th</sup> costs 800 gems and 6<sup>th</sup> costs 1200 gems.** The 2<sup>nd</sup> floor, which can be unlocked after you have fully expanded the first using furniture coins, costs **500 gems** and only provides morale regeneration, with no EXP gain.
+The 6<sup>th</sup> slot costs a lot and could be optionally skipped.
-  * **Dock space expansion:** cost 200 gems per 10 slots until the 2000 dock space, after which it will cost 300 gems per 10 slots up to the cap of 3000 dock space.
+  * **Dock space expansion:** Costs 200 gems per 10 slots until the player has 2000 dock space, after which it will cost 300 gems per 10 slots up to the cap of 3000 dock space.
-  * Academy 3rd and 4th slot unlock: cost 500 gems and not that needed since you *eventually* don't need to raise so many skills as the main bottleneck is skill books.
+  * Academy 3<sup>rd</sup> and 4<sup>th</sup> slot unlocks cost 500 gems each and are not that needed since you *eventually* don't need to raise as many skills at any given time - the main bottleneck is skill books.
   * Skins and Rings are luxury items afterwards.
-  * Consumables come last such as oil refills, cubes, gold, ~~quick finishers~~, premium food, etc. (Premium food sometimes appear in Coin Shop and Medal Exchange so do pick them up as they are really valuable)
+  * Consumables come last such as oil refills, cubes, gold, ~~quick finishers~~, premium food, etc. (Dorm food that requires gems for purchase sometimes appear in the Coin Shop and Medal Exchange, so do pick them up if you can afford to as they are really valuable.)

 ### Right side bar (element 7-12)
 - **Element 7:** This is the memento section, including the following ordered from top to bottom: ![](https://i.imgur.com/xZ1nmjz.png)